 Uroflow is a simple test used to measure the flow rate of urine during voiding.
 A device is used to measure the flow of urine and a computer plots a curve of volume per time.
 A flow of fewer than 10 ccs/sec is considered consistent with obstruction.
 There are several confounding factors that influence the results of this test, but its benefits are significant in that it is easy to perform and completely non-invasive.

-This test can be employed for men with symptoms of BPH that are not responding to medical therapy and are considering a surgical intervention.
-This test allows the urologist to make objective measurements of the true bladder pressure and flow rate as it is measured in real time.
-The test typically takes 15-30 minutes to perform and involves placement of a small catheter in the bladder used to measure bladder pressure and a small catheter in the rectum used to measure intra-abdominal pressure.
+This test can be employed for men with symptoms of BPH that are not responding to medical therapy and are considering surgical intervention.
+This test allows the urologist to make objective measurements of the true bladder pressure and flow rate as it is measured in real-time.
+The test typically takes 15-30 minutes to perform and involves the placement of a small catheter in the bladder used to measure bladder pressure and a small catheter in the rectum used to measure intra-abdominal pressure.

 At Urological Consultants of Florida, we are one of the few centers in the Miami region that offer our patients a minimally invasive option for measuring the pressure-flow relationship typically only demonstrated via a urodynamic evaluation.